 make sure to purchase a set which have actually been designed to fit dog paws

 appropriately.
-If your dog refuses to wear them or balks at the sight, think either
+If your dog refuses to wear them or balks at the sight, think

-(offer treats before, during and after trying on and wearing),
+wearing booties (offer treats before, during and after trying on and wearing),

 you surely do not want to get your dog to accept wearing shoes that hurt.
 A

 popular brand of doggie galoshes are rubber booties that resemble balloons.

 Disposable, reusable and affordable, these paw coverings do work but must be

 put on carefully to avoid catching a dog’s sensitive dewclaw.
-Again, practice beforehand with feeding
+Again, practice

+with winter footwear.
 Removing them without the elastic snapping your dog’s

 paw in the process also takes some focus.
 If you do use booties for your pet,